jai-jalah/boris-bikes/README.md

 ## Motivation ##

-Commissioned by Transport For London; 'Boris Bikes' will be a network of docking stations and bikes - that are available for use to anyone and everyone.
-Their vision: a London where everyone has unlimited access to easy and environmentally friendly transport, and infinite opportunities to explore the beautiful city.
+Commissioned by Transport For London; 'Boris Bikes' will be a network of docking stations and bikes that are available for use to anyone and everyone.

+Their vision: a city where everyone has unlimited access to easy and environmentally friendly transport, and infinite opportunities to explore the beautiful maze that is London.

 ## Build status ##
 1. Setting Up ✔